‘Siesta Key’ Stars Alex Kompothecras & Alyssa Salerno Welcome Baby Girl

 As of this writing, Alex and Alyssa have not posted their own baby announcement or any photos to their social media pages.

-Fans found out the two were expecting in December when Alex posted to Instagram to tease that he and Alyssa, a salon owner who he’s been friends with since childhood, were expecting a “little princess.”
-Since that time, Alyssa has shared pregnancy updates on her YouTube channel and on Instagram.
+Fans found out the two were expecting in December when Alex posted to Instagram to tease that he and Alyssa — a salon owner who he’s been friends with since childhood — were expecting a “little princess.”
+Since that time, she has shared pregnancy updates on her YouTube channel and on Instagram.

 An extended sneak peek shown on MTV showed Juliette later calling Alyssa to tell her about the cheating, and Alyssa later confronting Alex about it.

-As for Alex’s new role as a father, Juliette previously told Entertainment Tonight (via YouTube) that while she thinks fatherhood came “too soon” for Alex following their breakup, but that she does think he will be a great dad.
+As for Alex’s new role as a father, Juliette previously told Entertainment Tonight (via YouTube) that while she thinks fatherhood came “too soon” for him following their breakup, she still thinks he will be a great dad.
 The Siesta Key narrator added that she wishes her ex the best with his new life and that she even thinks Alyssa is “really good” for Alex.